 There isn't a lot of regulatory guidance to deal with runway contamination, other than to say add 15% on a wet runway if you are a commercial operator.
 If the manufacturer provided better guidance, you can use that instead.
 But even after you've done all that, there is more . . .

 The 2005 accident of Southwest Airlines 1248 inspired Safety Alert For Operators (SAFO) 06012 and a new set of guidelines for commercial operators.
-Even if you are not a commercial operator, the SAFO includes a good discussion of why you should not assume the number in your manual is what you need to land, no matter the weather.
-Basically, you should be computing your landing distance based on the conditions you expect, then add 15%.
+That SAFO basically told you to compute your landing distance based on the conditions you expect, then add 15%.
+That guidance has been replaced by SAFO 19001, which applies to all operators (even Part 91), and give us this table:

 We know intuitively that the landing flare consumes distance but something inside us also says that must have been accounted for in the aircraft certification.
 Well, it was.
 But it may not be the same idea of a flare as you might think.
 Remember the guys certifying the airplane are trying to show how the airplane can use short runways so they can sell more of them.
 Your objective is different.
 All of this is of critical importance when trying to predict our airplane's braking performance.